-Return to practice course
+Return to practise course

 Returning to practice as a SCPHN

+To register as a SCPHN, you first need to register as a nurse or midwife.
 Your university will send us your details at the end of your course.
 We’ll then write to you and ask you to go online to finish your readmission application.
 This will put you back on the register as a nurse or a midwife.

 When you’re back on the register, please ask your university to email us to confirm that your return to practice course also covered your SCPHN qualification.